nachocano/gsuite-source/README.md

 ## G Suite Sources CRDs

-Below you can find the list of the currently supported G Suite sources CRDs that are packaged with this installation and their respective examples.
+Below you can find the list of the currently supported G Suite sources CRDs and their respective examples that are packaged with this installation.

 | Name | Status | Support | Description |
 |------|--------|---------|-------------|